jpoarch/pu-pu-platter-offerings/bug-bash/README.md

 ## Scope

 Given a list of issues and access to the code repository.
 The community will "squash" as many bugs as quickly as possible.
+This will include ~85 bugs

 ## Input